hxr404/hxr404/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=hxr404&label=Profile%20views&color=0e75b6&style=flat" alt="hxr404" /> </p>

-This is my profile page
+This is my profile page, still a WIP (= Work in progress)

 ### Contact:

 <p align="left"> <a href="https://twitter.com/hxr404" target="blank"><img src="https://img.shields.io/twitter/follow/hxr404?logo=twitter&style=for-the-badge" alt="hxr404" /></a> </p>

-Contact me on Discord if you need a quick reply you can also write me on Twitter or open a Discussion/issue here on GitHub
+Contact me on Discord if you need a quick reply<br>
+you can also write me on Twitter or open a Discussion/issue here on GitHub<br>

 If have a question about my coding projects, join my Community Server and you'll be helped.